Solving integral equations on piecewise smooth boundaries using the RCIP method: a tutorial: Discretization on two meshes

 The program {\tt demo1.m} sets up the system~(\ref{eq:inteq3b}), solves it using the GMRES iterative solver~\cite{Saad86} incorporating a low-threshold stagnation avoiding technique~\cite[Section 8]{Hels08a}, and computes $q$ of~(\ref{eq:q}).
 The user has to specify the opening angle $\theta$, the parameter $\lambda$, the number $n_{\rm pan}$ of coarse panels on $\Gamma$, the unit vector $e$ and the number of subdivisions $n_{\rm sub}$.
 The opening angle should be in the interval $\pi/3\le\theta\le 5\pi/3$.
-We choose $\lambda=0.999$, $\theta=\pi/2$, $n_{\rm pan}=10$, and $e=1$.
+We choose $\lambda=0.999$, $\theta=\pi/2$, $n_{\rm pan}=10$, and $e=(1,0)$.
 The quantity $q$ converges initially as $n_{\rm sub}$ is increased, but for $n_{\rm sub}>44$ the results start to get worse.
 See Figure~\ref{fig:conv1}.
-This is related to the fact, pointed out by Bremer~\cite{Brem12b}, that the original Nystr{\"o}m method captures the $L^{\infty}$ behavior of the solution $\rho$, while our $\rho$ is unbounded.
-See, further, Appendix D.
+This is related to the fact, pointed out by Bremer~\cite{Brem12b}, that standard Nyström discretization captures the $L^{\infty}$ behavior of the solution $\rho$, while our $\rho$ is unbounded.
+See, further, Appendix E.